outscale/packetgraph/README.md

 Note: to build with clang, you can use `./configure_clang` wrapper instead of `./configure`.

-Note 2: You need a compiller that support C11 (gcc 4.9 or superior, or clang 3.6 or superior).
+Note 2: You need a compiler that support C11 (gcc 4.9 or superior, or clang 3.6 or superior).

-# License
+# Licence

 Packetgraph project is published under [GNU GPLv3](http://www.gnu.org/licenses/quick-guide-gplv3.en.html).
 For more information, check LICENSE file.